If you remember nothing else:

 What happens specifically: Claude starts executing a 10-step plan.
 Around step 6 or 7, context compression kicks in.
 The model’s context window is approaching its limit, so earlier messages (including the plan itself) get summarized.
 The detailed numbered steps become a vague summary.
 Claude continues executing based on its compressed memory of what the plan said, not the actual plan.

 The result?
 Steps get skipped.
-Not because Claude decided to skip them.
-Because Claude genuinely doesn’t remember they exist.
+Strike that.
+“Skipped” implies intent.
+The accurate word is “forgotten.”
+They aren’t skipped because Claude decided to skip them.
+They’re missed because Claude doesn’t remember they exist.

 Why plans fail in practice

 Overconfidence.
 Is Claude deliberately cutting corners?
-No. This is the one that surprised me.
+No. This is the one that surprised me, and frankly I have doubts “overconfidence” is even the right label, but it is the closest single word.
 Claude doesn’t skip steps maliciously or lazily.
-It genuinely believes it completed everything.
+It believes it completed everything.
 It declares “done” based on its memory of what it did, not verification of the actual files.
-If I am being honest, this is the same pattern I see in human developers who skip code review because they are “sure” it is right.
+If I am being straight, this is the same pattern I see in human developers who skip code review because they are “sure” it is right.

 The anti-patterns show up in Claude’s language: